suibex/RNA/README.md

 <img width="628" alt="image" src="https://user-images.githubusercontent.com/59802817/193109793-a769c2f7-f0d2-4115-a60a-019c53fb37cf.png">
 <br>
 And as far as I tested , new hashes everytime, always different.
 This is fun!
+<br>Also, as a coincidence , this hashing is really fast, so thats neat too.<br>

 <br>
 <h1>Example:</h1>
 <br>